-WTOP continues to track key COVID-19 pandemic metrics using public data from state health agencies and the Centers for Disease Control and Prevention from March 5, 2020, to March 11, 2022.
+WTOP tracked key COVID-19 pandemic metrics using public data from state health agencies and the Centers for Disease Control and Prevention from March 5, 2020, to March 11, 2022.

 The rollout of vaccines dramatically cut transmission rates after they surged during the 2020 winter holidays.
-But the pandemic is not over: The emergence of new, more virulent strains poses a grave threat for communities with a large number of unvaccinated people well beyond the original outbreak.
+But the emergence of newer, more infectious strains, most recently the delta and omicron variants, posed a grave threat for communities with a large number of unvaccinated people well beyond the original outbreak.

-Our retooled tracker is updated every day with state-level data from Maryland, and on weekdays for D.C. and Virginia.
-For a more local perspective, the maps at the bottom of this page show new cases and total deaths per capita, county-by-county.
+Our tracker was updated daily with state-level data from Maryland, and on weekdays for D.C. and Virginia.
+For a more local perspective, the maps at the bottom of this page showed new cases and total deaths per capita, county-by-county.

-Editor's note: Due to weekend reporting gaps, Virginia and D.C. trend lines may appear to sharply drop on Saturdays and Sundays until updates resume on Monday evenings.
+Note that due to weekend reporting gaps, Virginia and D.C. trend lines may appear to sharply drop on Saturdays and Sundays.

 - Looking for more information?
 D.C., Maryland and Virginia are each releasing more data every day.
 Visit their official sites here: Virginia | Maryland | District of Columbia